-- E. It is the responsibility of each applicant to ensure the appropriate registrations are in place and active.
-Failure to have the appropriate organizational registrations in place or are experiencing issues resulting from discrepancies across registration platforms is not considered a technical difficulty and is not justification for an alternate means of submission. - F. In accordance with 2 CFR §200.113, Mandatory disclosures, the non-Federal entity or applicant for a Federal award must disclose, in a timely manner, in writing to the Federal awarding agency or pass-through entity all violations of Federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the Federal award.
+- F. It is the responsibility of each applicant to ensure the appropriate registrations are in place and active.
+Failure to have the appropriate organizational registrations in place or are experiencing issues resulting from discrepancies across registration platforms is not considered a technical difficulty and is not justification for an alternate means of submission. - G. In accordance with 2 CFR §200.113, Mandatory disclosures, the non-Federal entity or applicant for a Federal award must disclose, in a timely manner, in writing to the Federal awarding agency or pass-through entity all violations of Federal criminal law involving fraud, bribery, or gratuity violations potentially affecting the Federal award.
 Non-Federal entities that have received a Federal award including the term and condition outlined in Appendix XII-Award Term and Condition for Recipient Integrity and Performance Matters are required to report certain civil, criminal, or administrative proceedings to SAM.
 Failure to make required disclosures can result in any of the remedies described in 2 CFR §200.338 Remedies for noncompliance, including suspension or debarment.
 (See also 2 CFR part 180, 31 U.S.C.
 3321, and 41 U.S.C.
 2313.)

-G. Submission Dates and Times
+H. Submission Dates and Times

-- o Announcement issuance date: Friday, January 22, 2021 - o Proposal submission deadline: Thursday, March 4, 2021 at 11:59:59 p.m.
-(23:59:59) EST. Applications submitted after this deadline will not be considered. - H. Intergovernmental Review: Not Applicable. - I. Funding Restrictions: Federal awards will not allow reimbursement of Federal Award costs without prior authorization by PRM. - J. Other Submission Requirements - i.
+- Announcement issuance date: Wednesday, February 17, 2021 - Proposal submission deadline: Wednesday, April 14 at 11:59:59 p.m.
+(23:59:59)ET.
+Applications submitted after this deadline will not be considered. - I. Intergovernmental Review: Not Applicable. - J. Funding Restrictions: Federal awards will not allow reimbursement of Federal Award costs without prior authorization by PRM. - K. Other Submission Requirements i.
 Branding and Marking Strategy